 Although acid reflux is extremely common and rarely serious, don't ignore your acid reflux symptoms.
 Making a few lifestyle changes and using over-the-counter antacids are often all you need to control acid reflux symptoms.

 Acid reflux symptoms most often occur:

 - When bending over or lifting an object

 - When lying down, especially on your back

 People who have frequent acid reflux symptoms most often experience them at night.
 Nighttime GERD also produces the most pain.
 However, the level of pain does not always indicate the degree of damage to your esophagus.

 More than half of all pregnant women experience heartburn during pregnancy.
 Increased hormones and pressure from a growing fetus can combine to produce this acid reflux symptom.
-In most cases, heartburn goes away after delivery.
+In most cases, heartburn improves or completely goes away after delivery.

 What Makes Acid Reflux Symptoms Worse?

-Certain foods can make the symptoms of acid reflux worse.
+Certain foods can make the symptoms of acid reflux worse for some people.
 To lessen your symptoms, try avoiding:

 Are There Potential Complications With Acid Reflux Symptoms?